Limit Exposure to Risk

 Institutions of higher education - large and small, public and private - struggle with creating opportunities for student engagement and at the same time, balancing liability.
 Faculty, staff, and administrators must understand the challenges associated with academic and student organization off-campus excursions in order to accomplish educational goals while protecting the institution, the employee and the student(s).
 No trip is immune from a potential lawsuit.

-Gather your colleagues from across campus on November 8, 2023 to align policy with practice so you can coordinate off-campus excursions in a way that will minimize risk to your institution, you and your students.
+Gather your colleagues from across campus to align policy with practice so you can coordinate off-campus excursions in a way that will minimize risk to your institution, you and your students.

 Foreseeability and negligence are key concepts that should worry you with regard to off-campus local, regional and international trips, because there is no doubt that there are liabilities and risk associated with the choices you make when coordinating and managing transportation and conduct.